Jako/StupidQuestion/core/components/stupidquestion/docs/readme.txt

 	<label for="[[+id]]">[[+question]]</label>
 	<input type="text" name="[[+id]]" id="[[+id]]" [[!+fi.error.[[+id]]:notempty=`class="error"`]]/><span class="small">([[+required]])</span>[[!+fi.error.[[+id]]]]<br />
 </div>

+If you want to change the answers you could use this english lexicon setting as
+example:

+["Charlie Chaplin", "Albert Einstein", "Mary Smith", "Whoopi Goldberg"]

+All language specific strings could be changed by editing the lexicon entries in the stupidquestion namespace.
+Use the existing placeholders in these entries.

 Don't forget to place the [[!+formit.stupidquestion_html]] placeholder in the form code.